AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 The Metadata Schema Editor offers a graphical way to add or edit a custom company schema inside Adobe Dynamic Media Classic.
 A prefix, a namespace, and a list of properties defines a schema.

-* **[!UICONTROL Name]** - UI-Name for the schema.
+* **[!UICONTROL Name]**: UI-Name for the schema.
 Used to identify the properties in Metadata Views and Advanced Search.
 Similar to XMP Sections like Basic, IPTC, PDF.

-* **[!UICONTROL Prefix]** - Technical unique identifier for the schema.
+* **[!UICONTROL Prefix]**: Technical unique identifier for the schema.
 Restricted to the letters a-z and A-Z. The prefix is not visible in the Adobe Dynamic Media Classic UI, but is used when metadata for an asset is stored in the XMP block and the database.
 The prefix uniquely identifies metadata fields in metadata search queries on the Metadata Server or import.

-* **[!UICONTROL Namespace]** - Technical unique identifier for the schema, typically a URL in the form `https://your.company.com/name/version/`.
+* **[!UICONTROL Namespace]**: Technical unique identifier for the schema, typically a URL in the form `https://your.company.com/name/version/`.
 See the list of standard schemas for examples.
 The namespace is not visible in the Adobe Dynamic Media Classic UI, but is used to store metadata in the XMP block.

-* **[!UICONTROL Description]** - Free-form description of the schema.
+* **[!UICONTROL Description]**: Free-form description of the schema.

 >[!NOTE]
 >